top of page

 📜 Glossaire Gaélique Écossais – Mots & Guide de Prononciation

-Tout au long des sagas de Linda Saint Jalmes, vous trouverez plusieurs mots et expressions en gaélique écossais (Gàidhlig na h-Alba).
+Tout au long des sagas de Linda Saint Jalmes, vous trouverez plusieurs mots et expressions en gaélique écossais (Gaalik na Halaba).
 Ces termes ont été conservés dans leur langue d’origine afin d’honorer le riche héritage des Highlands et de célébrer la beauté des langues gaéliques, parlées depuis des siècles.

 Voici donc un guide pour vous aider à naviguer parmi ces magnifiques mots gaéliques !